 - Island tour

-- Kids gear includes fins, mask, and snorkels
+- SASY and Seal Team gear to keep includes fins, mask, and snorkels

 - Kids Sea Camp tote bags, T-shirts, Flap straps and other giveaways (giveaways vary per sponsors)

 Not included need to RSVP:

 - Nitrox (e-learning is free)